yoanesber/Spring-Boot-ThreadPoolTaskExecutor/README.md

 # ThreadPoolTaskExecutor in Spring Boot

-## 🚀 Overview
+## 📖 Overview
-This project demonstrates the implementation of ThreadPoolTaskExecutor in a Spring Boot application.
-It provides RESTful APIs to trigger asynchronous execution of tasks.
+This project demonstrates the implementation of **ThreadPoolTaskExecutor** in a Spring Boot application.
+It provides **RESTful APIs** to trigger **asynchronous execution** of tasks.
 The project includes two services:
-- Order Service: Handles order processing asynchronously.
+- **Order Service** – Handles order processing asynchronously.
-- Forgot Password Service: Manages forgot password requests asynchronously.
+- **Forgot Password Service** – Manages forgot password requests asynchronously.

----

-## ThreadPoolTaskExecutor Configuration
+### 🔄 ThreadPoolTaskExecutor Configuration

-`ThreadPoolTaskExecutor` is a class provided by Spring Framework to handle asynchronous tasks in Spring.
-It is a powerful asynchronous task execution mechanism that allows you to manage a pool of worker threads efficiently.
+**ThreadPoolTaskExecutor** is a class provided by Spring Framework to handle **asynchronous tasks** in Spring.
+It is a powerful asynchronous task execution mechanism that allows you to **manage a pool of worker threads** efficiently.
 The ThreadPoolTaskExecutor is configured with various properties to optimize performance:

 1. **corePoolSize**
    - **Description**: The number of threads to keep in the pool, even if they are idle.